proxyagent/SCJingleConverter/README.md

 As of now I have not been able to test on a Windows 11 machine, although I have successfully ran and loaded jingles on both of my Windows 10 machines.

 The code was compiled and deployed using Qt 5.12.12 (MinGW 7.3.0 64-bit).
+No modifications were made to the code / GUI.